bonkzwonil/voiceAtis/README.md

 * You should hear the ATIS now, if:
    * There is an ATC station online at this airport (TWR, APP, GND or DEL)
    * The airport has an ATIS frequency at [ourairports.com](http://ourairports.com)
+* If there is an frequency, but no station only, voiceAtis will read the current METAR only.

 ### Custom airport data
 Airport data is downloaded from [ourairports.com](http://ourairports.com).
 You can see these data at `airports.info` file at main directory.
 It may happen that this data is inaccurate or an airport is missing.